khou22/khou22.github.io/_posts/2015-10-25-nodejs-basics---setting-up-a-local-web-server.md

 {% highlight javascript %}
 var server = http.createServer(function(request, response) {
-  //Every time server hears something at port 3000, will respond with this: console.log(‘Got a request’); //Returns in the terminal response.write(‘Hi’); //Sends the window content.
+  //Every time server hears something at port 3000, will respond with this: console.log("Got a request"); //Returns in the terminal response.write("Hi"); //Sends the window content.
 The browser will display "Hi" response.end();
 });